rafaelsoStanford/Arxiv2Slack-Arxiv-Updates-to-Slack/README.md

   5. Electrical Engineering and Systems Science: /eess

 ### Browse context
 Further subcategories can be accessed by combining the endings with a . and the subcategory: i.e. cs.AI (Artificial Inteligence) or cs.RO (Robotics).
 Check the papers you are reading on Arxiv on the current context and add the links to the arguments being passed to the script.
+Some endings:
+1. cs.AI (Artificial Intelligence)
+2. cs.RO (Robotics)
+3. cs.ML (Machine Learning)
+4. cs.LG (Learning)
+...

 ### Troubleshooting
 If you happen to see your search returning empty-handed, check the link to the RSS feed.
 The list might have been reset for the day and is currently empty, or your keyword is simply not available / listed.